 Our research focuses on addressing infections that affect ethnically diverse populations, including underserved and marginalized groups.
 We are dedicated to promoting diversity in research participation by fostering trust and understanding within the community.
 Our commitment to inclusivity and diversity also extends to our community partners, who will be chosen from a wide range of backgrounds.
 Additionally, we apply EDI principles in our recruitment processes to create an inclusive academic community that accommodates individuals with diverse physical needs.

-Detailed objectives can be found here
+Detailed objectives of the BRC Infection and AMR theme can be found here.

 This world AMR Awareness Week (WAAW) 18 to 24 November 2023, let’s look back at the history and find ways to fight this urgent global public health threat- Antimicrobial resistance: securing the future.